5 myths about osteoarthritis

 Evidence has shown that there’s no correlation between the changes that naturally occur in osteoarthritis and the symptoms that are experienced.
 If you feel pain, there’s still a huge opportunity for you to control your symptoms.
 And you can be assured that these symptoms don’t necessarily indicate further damage.

-In most cases osteoarthritis can be improved without surgery, and physiotherapy is the recommended first-line treatment.
+In most cases osteoarthritis can be improved without surgery.
+Physiotherapy is the recommended first-line treatment to advise on the right forms of exercise and ways to manage your pain.
 Talk with your physio to find the right approach for you.
 You can learn more about arthritis here.

 First published on Wednesday 9 October 2019